-Today let’s explore the concept of the Complex Adaptive System and see how this model might apply in various walks of life.
+Let’s explore the concept of the Complex Adaptive Systems and see how this model might apply in various walks of life.

 The interior of a car, at first glance is complicated.
 There are seats, belts, buttons, levers, knobs, a wheel, etc. Removing the passenger car seats would make this system less complicated.
 However, the system would remain essentially functional.
 Thus, we would not call the car interior complex.